International Relations Beginner's Guide

 Which theory is right?

 Each explains different phenomena well.
-Realism excels at great-power competition; liberalism at trade and institutions; constructivism at norms and identity shifts.
-Most working scholars are pragmatic eclectics.
+Realism excels at great-power competition and security; liberalism at trade, institutions, and cooperation; constructivism at norms, identity, and ideational change.
+Most working scholars are pragmatic eclectics — using whichever theory best fits the puzzle.
+Snyder's 'One World, Rival Theories' (Foreign Policy 2004) is the standard short overview.

 How do theories view US-China competition?

-Realists see Thucydides' Trap (Allison 2017) — rising powers and declining powers tend to fight.
-Liberals see institutional entanglement as a brake.
-Constructivists see divergent national identities and worldviews hardening.
+Realists see Thucydides' Trap (Allison 'Destined for War' 2017) — rising powers and declining powers tend to fight, with 12 of 16 historical cases ending in war.
+Liberals see institutional entanglement as a brake — trade and supply chain interdependence raise the cost of conflict.
+Constructivists see divergent national identities and worldviews hardening, with each side increasingly viewing the other as an existential ideological threat.